 Understanding Patient Data was set up in 2016 to support conversations with the public, patients and healthcare professionals about uses of health and care data.
 It was originally a two-year initiative, supported by Wellcome, the Medical Research Council, the Economic and Social Research Council, the Department of Health and Social Care, and Public Health England.

 The programme was extended beyond the initial two years and since then UPD has been based at Wellcome.
 We’re proud of the work that UPD has delivered in that time, whether it’s the support we’ve given our friends and partners, the resources we’ve created, the Data Saves Lives animations we developed, our public engagement work or advocacy on what trustworthy use of health data means in practice.

 In 2021, Wellcome launched a new strategy, which focuses on the urgent global health challenges of mental health, climate and health, and infectious disease.
 Because UPD’s sole focus is engagement, policy and communications about the use of patient data in the UK, it doesn’t fit with Wellcome’s new strategic priorities, so Wellcome won’t continue to support the programme after the end of 2022.
 Read our update from October 2021, to see what this means for the future of the team, and what's happening next.

 Meet the team

-Understanding Patient Data is hosted at Wellcome and sits as part of the Data for Science and Health Priority Area team, for the period 2019-2024.
+Understanding Patient Data will be hosted by Wellcome until the end of 2022.
 It is also funded by the Medical Research Council and National Institute for Health Research.